INT-Calutt/buddy/README.md

 - buddy does not work in some domains.
 - syntax highlighting and code view do not work in some domains.
-- allows a question before current respons ends.
+- allows a question before the current response ends.
 - presets functionality does not work.

 # Things we’re exploring

 - add chatGPT alternatives (LLaMa, alpaca, bing, bard).
-- count tokens in promt and completion.
+- count tokens in prompt and completion.
 - support chatGPT plugins (when/if available through the API).
-- interface to fine tune a model.
+- interface to fine-tune a model.

 # This is a pre-release version